 Cochran took off from Rogers Dry Lake, Calif. with Air Force Captain Charles Yeager, who became the first man to break the sound barrier six years earlier.
 Cochran eventually passed Mach 1 in an F-86 Sabre borrowed from the Royal Canadian Air Force.

 1999 F-86 SABRE STAMP

 In 1999, Canada Post featured the F-86 Sabre on a 46-cent stamp (Scott #1808) as part of its Air Forces series.
 Printed by the Canadian Bank Note Company on Tullis Russell coated paper using 10-colour lithography, the stamps were designed by Tiit Telmet and Marko Barac based on an illustration by Garry Lay.
-The stamps measured 56 mm x 27.5 mm (horizontal) and had general tagging along each side.
-The official first-day cover (OFDC) was cancelled in Ottawa.
+The stamps measured 56 millimetres by 27.5 millimetres (horizontal) and had general tagging along each side.
+An official first-day cover (OFDC) was cancelled in Ottawa.
 The stamps were also be available as part of a four-piece OFDC set.

 “The researchers deserve a lot of the credit when it comes to this set,” said Telmet, of Toronto’s Telmet Design Associates.
 “The authenticity they were able to help us achieve is outstanding.”

 “Each of these aircraft drawings represented 30 to 40 hours of computer drawing time alone—largely because we went through so many revisions in our attempts to be accurate,” added Lay.